The Words of Affirmation Love Language

 Applying appreciating language in the workplace can ultimately help you become a more communicative manager, and employees reach their career goals quickly.
 Furthermore, you can use these statements to encourage words of affirmation for coworkers.
 It’s equally important for employees to receive positive feedback from their colleagues.

 Want to Nurture Your Employees?

-With better visibility into how employees are performing and what their goals are, management can make more informed decisions about raises, bonuses, employee incentives, training, and even recruiting and hiring.
+With better visibility into how employees meet their goals, management can make more informed decisions about raises, bonuses, employee incentives, training, and even recruiting and hiring.
 When you speak the language of proactive and meaningful performance reviews, you end up with happy employees.
-And when you have happy employees, you’re definitely speaking their love language.
+And when you have happy employees, you’re speaking their love language.